rwoudstr/rwoudstr.github.io/README.md

 __notable features:__
   * nothing yet!

-## HOBBIES
+## GANTT
-This page is an archive of cool personal projects that are not computing-science related.
+This page hosts a tool to build GANTT charts, as per the specs given in BIOIN 401.
 __notable features:__
   * nothing yet!